Eric Bana: 1998–2004: Hollywood breakthrough

 In 2001, director Ridley Scott cast Bana as an American soldier in the film Black Hawk Down (2001).
 Scott, with a recommendation from Russell Crowe and impressed by Bana's performance in Chopper, did not require him to audition.
-In the film, he played Sergeant First Class Norm 'Hoot' Hooten, an elite Delta Force soldier, who fights his way out of a battle in Mogadishu, Somalia after a mission to capture two top lieutenants of a renegade warlord goes awry.
+In the film, he played Sergeant First Class Norm "Hoot" Hooten, an elite Delta Force soldier, who fights his way out of a battle in Mogadishu, Somalia, after a mission to capture two top lieutenants of a renegade warlord goes awry.
 Bana shed the weight he had gained for Chopper and began an exercise regimen months before filming began.
 He also trained with Delta Force operators at Fort Bragg, learning to fire weapons and clear rooms.
 Between 2000 and 2001, Bana played Joe Sabatini in Something in the Air, an Australian soap opera set in a small town.
 After two seasons, Bana left the show to focus on his Hollywood career.

 Bana's next project was 2002's low-budget Australian film The Nugget.
-A comedy, the film portrays the effect of instant wealth on three working-class men and was released with moderate success in Australia.
-Bana read the script after filming Chopper in 2000 and was drawn to it because it reminded him of his childhood, and because he found its characters amusing and likable.
+A comedy, the film portrays the effect of instant wealth on three working-class men, and was released with moderate success in Australia.
+Bana read the script after filming Chopper in 2000, and was drawn to it because it reminded him of his childhood, and because he found its characters amusing and likeable.
 While filming The Nugget, Bana was offered the lead role of Bruce Banner in the film adaptation of the popular Marvel comic book series The Incredible Hulk.
 Only after learning of director Ang Lee's involvement in the project did he consider the role.
 Bana admired Lee for his work on the film The Ice Storm and agreed to work on the film before the final script was complete.
 He said he was drawn to the film because "the character of Bruce Banner had dramatic potential", and was "a fairly non-traditional superhero".
 Although Hulk (2003) received mixed reviews and was a moderate success at the box office, Bana's performance was highly praised: Jack Matthews of New York Daily News felt that Bana played the role of Bruce Banner "with great conviction".